The Great Pipe Organ and Ministry of Music

 - The weight of the complete organ is three tons equal to that of the world’s heaviest land mammal: the Indian elephant.

-The two-manuals produce 56 notes each, the pedals produce 30 notes and 21 speaking stops and;
+The two-manuals produce 56 notes each, the pedals produce 30 notes and 21 speaking stops which are 1,124 pipes;

 Since 1850, our church organists have played a key role in the life of our church community whether that be in playing the Great Pipe Organ, conducting large church choirs, organising community concerts, supporting fundraising efforts, encouraging and teaching while sharing the passion of music (with the love and power of faith based lyrics) with others.

-To see the full list of our organists since 1850, click here
+To see the full list of organists since 1850, click here

 We give thanks to the many people who have contributed to our Music Ministry.